SynixeContractors/Documents/certs/scopes.md

 ## Practical Exam

-- The trainee is able to estimate the range of targets between 300 - 700m
+- The trainee is able to estimate the range of targets between 300 - 700m to ±25m.